If you like biscuits, you’re guaranteed to love this rare but delectable recipe for southern hoe cake.

-Hoe cake (also known as Johnny cakes) seems to be a rather elusive recipe, even among southerners.
+Hoe cake (also known as a Johnny cake) seems to be a rather elusive recipe, even among southerners.
 Apart from my own, I have only one friend whose family still makes it.
 Even among us though, the variations are vast.
 His family makes their cornmeal hoe cakes using cornmeal and buttermilk, as seems to be the custom among recipes found on the web.
 While this style of generally resembles a , a is typically fluffier and doesn’t include .
 Meanwhile, my family’s version uses flour and produces a bread that looks like buttermilk biscuits, but with a lighter and fluffier texture and crispy coating.

 Either way you look at it, hoe cake is revered by those who know of it.
 I am sure its origin sprang forth much like the rest of our classic southern dishes – too little time and too few ingredients.
 While it is a simple food to make, it will easily take over the starring role at your dinner table.